finom/use-change/README.md

 ```

-The component is going to be updated every second sincne it listens the `store.storeBranchA.countA` peoperty.
+The component is going to be updated every second sincne it listens the `store.storeBranchA.countA` property.

 ## Summary